hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/compilation.md

 }
 ```

-You may already know the command to compile this using clang:
+You may already know the command to compile this using Clang:

 ```bash
 $ clang -Wall -Werror -Wextra -Wpedantic -o hypot hypot.c
 ```

-But what does every part of this mean? clang, like most command line programs, lets you specify _input files_ (in this case, C files to compile) as well as _flags_ that modify its behavior.
+But what does every part of this mean?
+Clang, like most command line programs, lets you specify _input files_ (in this case, C files to compile) as well as _flags_ that modify its behavior.
 Each argument that isn't part of a flag is interpreted as an input file.
 Let's break down all the arguments:

 - `-Wall`, `-Werror`, `-Wextra`, `-Wpedantic`: each of these enables a certain class of warnings.
-Together, they make clang very strict.
+Together, they make Clang very strict.
 With these flags, compilation will often fail when issues are encountered that would normally only be treated as warnings.
 - `-o`,  `hypot`: the `o` stands for "output," and means that the next argument should be used as the output filename.
-This makes clang save the executable file as `hypot`, and prevents `hypot` from being interpreted as an input filename.
+This makes Clang save the executable file as `hypot`, and prevents `hypot` from being interpreted as an input filename.
 - `hypot.c`: this is the only input file.

 The compilation should succeed without errors.
 Now you can run the program: